How good was Michael Jordan, really?

 Sharif Abdurrahim, the star young player, makes a shot.

-And then suddenly on the left side of the court, Eddie Jones is dribbling up and takes five dribbles on the left side and then pulls up for a pump fake three-pointer.
+And then suddenly on the left side of the court, Eddie Jones is dribbling up and takes five dribbles on the left side and then pulls up for a pump fake three-pointer way after the fact of maybe there was a Nick Van Axel Phantom pass.

-When When you look at the box score, I couldn't believe it, but the time stamp of that play is reflected in the box score and it says Van Axel assists.
+When you look at the box score, I couldn't believe it, but the time stamp of that play is reflected in the box score and it says Van Exel assists.

 So I remember this moment, and now I'm learning it's all a lie.